radsectors-irl/radsectors-irl.github.io/about.md

 ### 💘 Things I could never do without

 - **Companionship**.
 Feeling remarkably comfortable as myself around someone else.
+- **Being understood/accepted**.
+Sharing a similar sense of humor.
+No fear of sideways glances when revealing interests or thoughts.
+- **Affirmation/trust**.
+Words and actions that show me that you truly give a damn about me.
 - **Alone time**.
 A certain amount.
 Balance.
 How can I appreciate someone if they’re always around?
 - **Affection**.
-Physical touch and intimacy.
-I like touching and being touched.
-- **Affirmation/trust**.
-Words and actions that show me that you truly give a damn about me.
-- **Being understood/accepted**.
-Sharing a similar sense of humor.
-No fear of sideways glances when revealing interests or thoughts.
+TBD.

 ### 💼 What I’m doing with my life